Forty-two percent of Americans say they eat dinner in front of the TV every day.

 "A siege of fast-food commercials on Spanish-language television channels in the United States may be helping drive an obesity epidemic among Latino youth, researchers reported on Tuesday." - Reuters (Feb 2008)

 "A survey by Sonya Grier, a marketing professor at American University's Kogod School of Business, found that greater exposure to fast food advertising was linked to beliefs that eating fast food is a regular practice of family, friends and others in their communities.
-The more parents perceived fast food consumption as a socially normal behavior, the more frequently their children ate fast food." - Moldova (Jan 2008)
+The more parents perceived fast food consumption as a socially normal behavior, the more frequently their children ate fast food." - Phys Org (Jan 2008) and UPI (Jan 2008)

 "Anything made by McDonald's tastes better, preschoolers said in a study that powerfully demonstrates how advertising can trick the taste buds of young children." - The Seattle Times (Aug 2007)